sleepingmonk/drupal-monk/README.md

 **NOTE: Always reset your local to a production like state before starting a new feature.
 Configuration should be imported from `master` and/or a production database should be imported before starting work, so that config changes from the new feature are clean when exported.**

-This project is configured for a [Parallel Git Workflow `*`See note if hosting on Pantheon][parallelpdf] using multidev environments.
+This project is configured for a [Parallel Git Workflow - See note if hosting on Pantheon][parallelpdf] using multidev environments.

 ENV -> GIT BRANCH